Allan McLane Hamilton: Marriages and family life

 Hamilton was married twice, first on May 25, 1874, to Florence Rutgers Craig (1854–1925), the daughter of William Pickney Craig and Hannah Sitgreaves (née Reeves) Craig (1815–1889), in Baltimore, Maryland.

 In 1894, Hamilton visited the Island of Capri off the coast of Italy, and Villa Narcissus, the Capri home of his friend Charles Caryl Coleman, an artist.
 Coleman located a home for Hamilton on Capri, near his own, and Hamilton moved into the 800-year-old home and garden known as Villa Castello.
 While in Capri, Hamilton befriended Dr. Axel Munthe of Castello Barbarossa, Dr. Emil von Behring, and Dr. Ignazio Cerio.
-He became close there with Lord John Norton, with writers Norman Douglas, Marion Crawford, and Maxim Gorky, and with the painter George Bernard Butler (who had served with Hamilton's brother in the Civil War).
+He became close there with Lord John Norton, with writers Norman Douglas, Marion Crawford, and Maxim Gorky, and with the painter George Bernard Butler (who had served with Hamilton's brother in the American Civil War).

 After a formal separation from his wife Florence, Hamilton was living and working in London when he met May Copeland Tomlinson (1870–1924), whom he had seen as a patient.
 Tomlinson was a wealthy Englishwoman, born in London, who also had a summer home on Capri.
 On March 27, 1902, shortly after obtaining an official divorce in Sioux Falls, South Dakota, he married for the second time.
 May Copeland Tomlinson was an author of articles on George Eliot and a translator of Honoré de Balzac.
 She had also obtained a divorce in Sioux Falls from her former husband, Frederick Tomlinson, an architect.
 She had one daughter, Madeline Tomlinson, who was living in New York in 1910.

 Hamilton's only child, Louis McLane Hamilton (1876–1911), named after Hamilton's late brother, was born to his first wife Florence.
 Louis was a lieutenant in the United States Army, and served in the Spanish–American War.
 He was twice court-martialed, once for using offensive language in front of another officer's wife, and the second time for being absent without leave and making a false report to his superior officer.
 In both cases, President Theodore Roosevelt intervened to commute the sentence, preventing Louis's dismissal from the Army.
 Louis died in Paris on August 29, 1911, after a long illness.